aprildfitness

 CANCER RISK REDUCTION

-Lower IGF-1 levels, reduced inflammation, improved gut microbiome diversity, and reduced risk of several cancers in large epidemiological studies.
+Lower IGF-1 levels, reduced inflammation, improved gut microbiome diversity, and decreased risk of several cancers in large epidemiological studies.

 AUTOIMMUNE CONDITIONS